wp-plugins/statvoo/readme.txt

 Tags: javascript, statvoo, analytics, traffic, realtime Requires at least: 2.7
 Tested up to: 4.0
-Stable tag: 1.0.9
+Stable tag: 1.1.0

-Statvoo is Advanced Realtime Website Analytics
+Statvoo is Realtime Website Analytics

 == Description ==

-This plugin adds the required javascript for Statvoo.com (Advanced Realtime Website Analytics).
+This plugin adds the required javascript for Statvoo.com (Realtime Website Analytics).

 For more information visit: